johndangerstorey/mollusk/test/README.md

 ### Test in a Logical Progression

 Like any codebase, the tests should provide an intuitive map of the territory.
 The tests should roughly align with the usage flow of the smart contract.
-For example, the Moloch tests are organized in the same order as the Moloch.sol smart contract:
+For example, the Mollusk tests are organized in the same order as the Mollusk.sol smart contract:
 1. constructor
 2. submitProposal
 3. submitVote